Wadademq/Wadademq/README.md

 ## Hi there 👋

+- 🌱 I’m currently studying in Alparslan Türkeş University in Turkey.
+- 🤔 I’m looking for help with tips and tricks in Software Development.
+- 📫 How to reach me: toprakkanber@gmail.com

 <!--
 **Wadademq/Wadademq** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.